 We have limited experience with the development of real property.
-While we have extensive experience designing and constructing water and wastewater facilities and maintaining and operating these facilities, and we have nearly completed the initial development phase at Sky Ranch, we have limited experience developing real property.
-We may underestimate the capital expenditures required to complete the development of Sky Ranch, including the costs of certain infrastructure improvements and construction costs related to our new single-family home rental business.
+While we have extensive experience designing and constructing water and wastewater facilities and maintaining and operating these facilities, despite having completed Phase 1 and a substantial amount of Phase 2A at Sky Ranch, we have less experience developing real property.
+We may underestimate the capital expenditures required to complete the development of Sky Ranch, including the costs of certain infrastructure improvements and construction costs related to our single-family home rental business.
 We have limited experience managing property development and construction activities, including the permitting and other approvals required, which may result in delays in completing Sky Ranch.
+Furthermore, construction and funding of a new interchange on I-70 may delay the issuance of permits beyond Phase 2.

 The funds we are advancing to the Sky Ranch CAB for construction of public improvements might not be repaid, which would negatively impact our income, gross margin on selling lots, and cash flows.
-We have advanced the Sky Ranch CAB over \$31.6 million for construction of public improvements and expect to fund an additional estimated \$14.4 million to complete the buildout of the first development phase and the first subphase of the second development.
-At August 31, 2021, \$24.8 million has not been collected.
-We expect these amounts will be reimbursable by the Sky Ranch CAB and/or the Sky Ranch Districts have generated sufficient funds from property taxes, fee, or the issuance of municipal bonds in an amount sufficient to reimburse the Company for all or a portion of advances provided or expenses incurred for reimbursables.
+Since the start of development at Sky Ranch, we have advanced the Sky Ranch CAB \$42.1 million for construction of public improvements and expect to fund an additional estimated \$4.3 million to complete the buildout of public improvements in Phase 2A.
+At August 31, 2022, of the amounts advanced to the Sky Ranch CAB, \$13.9 million has not been repaid, excluding interest.
+We expect these amounts will be repaid by the Sky Ranch CAB.
+No payment is required by the Sky Ranch CAB with respect to construction of public improvements unless and until the Sky Ranch CAB and/or the Sky Ranch Districts have generated sufficient funds from property taxes, fee, or the issuance of municipal bonds in an amount sufficient to reimburse the Company for all or a portion of advances provided or expenses incurred for reimbursables.
 The ability and obligation of the Sky Ranch CAB to reimburse us is dependent on sufficient home sales and commercial development at Sky Ranch to create a tax base that would enable the Sky Ranch CAB to issue bonds to pay for the improvements.
 If development at Sky Ranch is delayed or curtailed for any reason, including regulatory restrictions, a downturn in the economy or default by one or more of the builders at Sky Ranch, the Sky Ranch CAB may not have sufficient revenues to issue bonds.